This blog may contain affiliate links. Read our disclosure policy for more info.

 Jasper Brewing has both indoor seating and an outdoor patio.
 They are open daily from 12 pm to late and offer a late-night happy hour after 9 pm.
 Expect to pay about $8.50 CAD for a pint of beer and about $17 for a meal such as a burger.
 You’ll see the brewery in Jasper town right on Connaught Drive, you can’t miss it as it’s always buzzing with people.

-18. Drive the Icefields Parkway
+16. Drive the Icefields Parkway

-Rated as one of the top 10 most scenic drives in the world by National Geographic, the Icefields Parkway is a 230-kilometer-long stretch of highway that connects Jasper and Lake Louise.
+Rated as one of the top 10 most scenic drives in the world by National Geographic, the Icefields Parkway is a 230-kilometer-long (142 miles) stretch of highway that connects Jasper and Lake Louise.
 Along this drive, you’ll be met with towering mountains, tons of waterfalls, and even the Columbia Icefield!

 Be sure to get gas before you leave Jasper because there is only one very overpriced gas station along the drive.
 Also, bring some snacks and water as the facilities are very limited.
 In the winter, your car must be equipped with winter tires.
 Read our complete guide to driving from Jasper to Banff for all the details you should know before you go!

-Read more: If you’re heading to Banff, be sure to check out our blog on the best things to do in Banff as well as our guide to planning a romantic holiday or epic honeymoon in Banff.
+Read More: If you’re heading to Banff, be sure to check out our blog on the best things to do in Banff as well as our guide to planning a romantic holiday or epic honeymoon in Banff.

 About a 1.5-hour drive along the Icefields Parkway from Jasper is the amazing Athabasca Glacier!
-This huge chunk of ice is only a small fraction of the glaciers that make up the Columbia Icefield (Canada’s largest!)
+This huge chunk of ice is only a small fraction of the glaciers that make up the Columbia Icefield (Canada’s largest!) so exploring it is a must-do!

-There are a few different ways you can explore the Athabasca Glacier with the most popular being a tour where you actually drive up onto the glacier in a specialized vehicle.
-Then, you’ll have the chance to actually walk on the ice.
-Although very touristy, Daniel and I did this last year and had a really great time.
-This is one of the most popular tours in the Rockies and it’s only available during the summer months.
-Be sure to book the tour in advance to avoid missing out – it is super popular and walk-in bookings are not always available.
+There are a few different ways you can explore the Athabasca Glacier, with the most popular being this tour where you actually drive up onto the glacier in a specialized vehicle.
+Then, you’ll have the chance to actually walk on the glacier!
+Although very touristy, Daniel and I did this last year and had a great time.
+It was neat driving on the glacier in the huge red bus and then even better walking on the glacier.
+We even filled our water bottles up with pure glacier water!

-If you’re into hiking, then consider booking this half-day glacier hiking tour.
-On this tour, you’ll actually spend a couple of hours hiking on the glacier with an expert guide.
+If you’re into hiking, then consider booking this half-day glacier hiking tour on Athabasca Glacier instead.
+On this tour, you’ll actually spend a couple of hours hiking on the glacier with an expert guide (as opposed to the above tour where you’ll only get to spend a few minutes standing and walking on the glacier.)

 You are only allowed to walk on the glacier with a guide, so booking a tour is what most people decide to do.

-If you prefer not to do a tour or are visiting Jasper in the winter (when the tours aren’t operating), you can hike up to the edge of the glacier on your own.
-The hike is only a couple of hundred meters long and along the way you will see signs posted about how big the glacier used to be and you can see how much it has receded in recent times.
+However, if you prefer not to do a tour or are visiting Jasper in the winter (when the tours aren’t operating), you can hike up to the edge of the glacier on your own.
+The hike is only a couple of hundred meters long, and along the way, you will see signs posted about how big the glacier used to be and you can see how much it has receded in recent times.

 Hot tip: The Skywalk is also located just down the road from the Athabasca Glacier and this is another really neat experience where you walk out onto a glass-floored platform suspended nearly 300 meters in the air!
 Booking the Ice Explorer with the Skywalk online in advance will get you the best deal!

-20. Experience the Skywalk
+18. Experience the Skywalk

-Just down the road from the Athabasca Glacier and the Columbia Icefield Discovery Center is the Skywalk.
+As we’ve already briefly mentioned, just down the road from the Athabasca Glacier and the Columbia Icefield Discovery Centre is the Skywalk.
 The Skywalk is pretty hard to miss considering it is a massive man-made structure that hangs off the edge of a mountain almost like a weightless bridge.
-In fact, this glass-floored structure is believed to be so strong that it would hold the weight of a 747 airplane!

-If you’re afraid of heights you will find it very nerve-wracking walking along the glass floor.
+If you’re afraid of heights, you will find it very nerve-wracking walking along the glass floor.
 I’m not afraid of heights, and even I was a little fearful.
 But the views are well worth it, I promise!

 You can book a combined ticket to do both Skywalk and Athabasca Glacier tour in advance online here.
 I strongly recommend booking in advance.
 The last time we visited we made the mistake of just booking when we arrived, and we had to wait a few hours until they could get us on a tour!
 It was a huge waste of time, so don’t make the same mistake as us!

 Although only a quick attraction, you could turn this into a longer experience by staying overnight at the Sunwapta Falls Rocky Mountain Lodge.
 It’s a really highly rated and comfortable wilderness stay away from the hustle and bustle of town.
+It’s also one of the best places to stay on the Icefields Parkway.

 If you’re going to visit only one waterfall in Jasper, then make it Athabasca Falls!
 To me, Athabasca Falls is actually more impressive than Sunwapta and well-worth checking out.
+Plus, it’s also a little closer to Jasper at only a 30-minute drive from town.

-25. Go mountain biking
+20. Go mountain biking

 One of the best things to do in Jasper in the summer is bike riding!
 With tons of trails to explore you can definitely cover more ground on a bike than on foot.